RENOYEGON/SQL-Portfolio/README.md

 - **Project: Row Health Targeted Insights**

-  - **Description:** This project involved answering key business questions  using SQL.
-Insights were derived on topics such as the top hair-related products, the states with the most claims, and the most frequent users of the reimbursement program.
-The data was cleaned, transformed, and merged to create an analysis-ready dataset.
+  - **Description:** This project involved answering key business questions for a reimbursement program using SQL.
+Insights were derived on topics such as product claims, campaign performance, subscription trends, and customer behavior.
+The data was cleaned, transformed, and merged to create an analysis-ready dataset

   - **SQL Skills Used:** Data Aggregation, Date Handling , Window Functions, Common Table Expressions (CTEs), Joins, Filtering, Sorting, String Manipulation
-Output: Created a clean and structured dataset for Excel analysis by combining three CSV files using SQL transformations.
+  - **Output:** Created a clean and structured dataset for Excel analysis by combining three CSV files using SQL transformations.

   -  **Resources:**